ZerdBG3/RAW/Features.md

 # Features

-* All features are enabled by default.
-If you want to play with all changes from the list below, there's no additional step beside installing the mod
+* All features are enabled by default, except when stated otherwise.
+If you want to play with all changes from the list below that aren't explicitly disabled, there's no additional step beside installing the mod
-* If you want to disable any of the features, you can individually disable them following the instructions on the [Installation Guide](https://github.com/ZerdBG3/RAW/blob/main/Installing.md#optional-configurations)
+* If you want to disable any of the features (or enable a disabled one), you can individually modify them following the instructions on the [Installation Guide](https://github.com/ZerdBG3/RAW/blob/main/Installing.md#optional-configurations)
 * ⚠️ All dependencies of enabled features will be automatically turned on to avoid inconsistencies or bugs in your game (if you want to disable a feature, you must also disable every feature listed as `Depended by` to actually disable it) ⚠️
   - _For example, if you disable [`defaultActions`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#default-actions-%EF%B8%8F-defaultactions) on the options file, but keep any of its `Depended by` (like [`extraAttack`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#extra-attack-%EF%B8%8F-extraattack) or [`feats`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#feats-%EF%B8%8F-feats)), the `defaultActions` option will be enabled automatically when the game starts_